container-storage-interface/spec/spec.md

   // If this message is inside a VolumeGroupSnapshot message, the value
   // MUST be the same as the group_snapshot_id in that message. string group_snapshot_id = 6;

+  // Specifies where (regions, zones, racks, etc.) the provisioned
+  // snapshot is usable from.
+A snapshot is usable from a location if
+  // volumes created from that snapshot are guaranteed to be accessible
+  // from that location.
+  // A plugin that returns this field MUST also set the
+  // SNAPSHOT_ACCESSIBILITY_CONSTRAINTS plugin capability.
+  // An SP MAY specify multiple topologies to indicate the snapshot is
+  // usable from multiple locations.
+  // COs MAY use this information to ensure that a desired volume can
+  // be provisioned from a given snapshot when scheduling workloads.
+  // This field is OPTIONAL.
+If it is not specified, the CO MAY assume
+  // the snapshot is equally usable from all topologies in the
+  // cluster and MAY provision volumes referencing the snapshot as a
+  // source without topology constraints. repeated Topology accessible_topology = 7 [(alpha_field) = true];
 }
 ```